linode/docs/docs/guides/databases/mysql/mysql-list-tables/index.md

 The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-## How to Connect to the Database Remotely
+## How to Connect to a Remote Database

- - Check out our guide [How to Connect to a MySQL or MariaDB Database](/docs/guides/mysql-remote-connection/) for the steps to establish a remote connection to your database via the MySQL command line, or CLI tool.
+ - Check out our guide [How to Connect to a MySQL or MariaDB Database](/docs/guides/connect-to-a-mysql-or-mariadb-database/) for the steps to establish a remote connection to your database via the MySQL command line, or CLI tool.

 - Refer to our [Install MySQL Workbench for Database Administration](/docs/guides/deploy-mysql-workbench-for-database-administration/) guide for the steps to install MySQL Workbench and use it to connect to your remote database.